Global Community Engaged Learning: Project Uganda

 - Do you have any other dietary restrictions?

 We will discuss these components in further detail and take any questions as part of the pre-trip meetings.

 The Center for Community Engaged Learning expects accepted applicants to participate; our office personnel use program fees to arrange for the trip itinerary and travel costs.
 Cancellation refund amounts, therefore, shall be determined according to the following schedule.

 The program deposit ($500) is non-refundable.
 By paying a program deposit the student guarantees participation in the program and promises to pay the complete program cost by required deadline.
 Withdrawal from the program does NOT release participant from payment requirement.

 Standard penalties due to Withdrawal or Non-payment:

 All cancellations must be submitted in writing to the Center for Community Engaged Learning, 3910 W Campus Dr. Department 2113 Ogden, UT 84408-2113.
-Cancellations may not be accepted over the phone or email.
+Cancellations may not be accepted in person, over the phone, or email.